erindrade/TravelWorld/README.md

 cd TravelWorld

-Install dependencies:
+3.Install dependencies:

 npm install

-3. Running the Application
+4.Running the Application

-  Start the development server:
+  -Start the development server:

 npm start

-Open your browser and visit http://localhost:3000 to view the app.
+5.Open your browser and visit http://localhost:3000 to view the app.

-##Customization
+## Customization

 Feel free to customize the app by modifying the React components in the src/components directory and the styles in the src/styles directory.